 No, once accepted to the Dental Hygiene Program, students must complete the program in the recommended sequence.

-No. A student must have all pre-admission courses (algebra, biology and chemistry) and any required developmental courses, as well as the three required program prerequisites completed by the application deadline date of January 12, in order to be eligible for the NLN Pre-Entrance Exam.
+A student must have all pre-admission courses (algebra, biology and chemistry) and any required developmental courses.
+This must be completed by the application deadline date of January 12th, in order to be eligible for the NLN Pre-Entrance Exam.

-Should a student be working toward the program by taking general education courses that the program requires, courses must be completed with at least a “C” grade and the GPA must be 2.5 or above to test.
+All courses must be completed with at least a “C” grade and the GPA must be 2.5 or above.

 Dental hygiene classes are scheduled on Monday through Friday between the hours of 8 a.m. and 5 p.m.
 Clinical courses are scheduled to include two evenings of clinic each semester.